Rustam Muradov: War in Ukraine

 Muradov has been involved in the 2022 Russian invasion of Ukraine in several posts.

-On October 7, 2022, General Muradov was appointed Commander of Eastern Military District.
+On 7 October 2022, General Muradov was appointed Commander of Eastern Military District, and was promoted to Colonel general on 18 February 2023.

 In February 2023, Muradov came under fire for a failed offensive in the battle for Vuhledar, where reports of the loss of nearly 30 mostly intact infantry fighting vehicles and many Russian soldiers occurred.

+On 26 March 2023, it was reported in Russian media that Muradov was dismissed from his position as Commander of Eastern Military District.
+While this news was not officially confirmed by the Russian government, head of Russian investigative channel Rybar Mikhail Zvinchuk stated that Muradov had been given an official vacation that is "almost tantamount to resignation".
+Following this, it was reported by Russian war correspondents that he had been replaced as acting commander of the Eastern Military District by Lieutenant General Andrey Kuzmenko, despite officially remaining at its head.
+The British Ministry of Defence described Muradov's replacement as the "most senior Russian military dismissal of 2023."

 Sanctions

 In February 2022, the European Union imposed personal sanctions against Muradov in connection with the Russian military operation in Ukraine.
 He was also sanctioned by New Zealand.

+He is also sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.